-Within Communities, the service is projecting an income shortfall as a result in the nonachievement of budgeted income targets from interpretation and translation unit and grant income payable for the S Word café.
+Within Communities, the service is projecting an income shortfall as a result in the non-achievement of budgeted income targets from interpretation and translation unit and grant income payable for the S Word café.
 This adverse variance is anticipated to be offset by savings in staff costs due to the current level of slippage across Neighbourhood Services.

-- 6.8 Chief Executive (£14,000 overspend) The service is projecting an overspend on hire of gym equipment for LACD facilities. - 6.9 Corporate Services (£53,000 underspend) The service is anticipating an underspend due to staff cost savings re Apprenticeship Levy and additional grants, partly offset by reduction in contribution from Perth & Kinross Council for Tayside Scientific Services.
-The Dundee Money Advice Programme continues to be kept under review in light of revised targets. - 6.10 Capital Financing Costs / IORB (£1,039,000 underspend) The above underspend reflects a projected saving in capital financing costs. - 6.11 Contingencies Other (£509,000 overspend) The above projected overspend relates to the potential pay award being higher than anticipated when budget was set and savings in additional hours/overtime not likely to be achieved. - 6.12 Miscellaneous Income (£1,500,000 additional income) Relates to a one-off gain re Dundee City Developments. - 6.13 Fire at Braeview Academy Expenditure to be incurred by the Council in terms of the excesses on the Insurance policy is £1.1m which will be met from the Insurance Fund.
-Costs relating to the fire are being gathered with ongoing dialogue taking place with the loss adjustor.
+6.8 Chief Executive (£14,000 overspend)

+The service is projecting an overspend on hire of gym equipment for LACD facilities.

+6.9 Corporate Services (£148,000 overspend)

+The service is anticipating an overspend for Tayside Scientific Services due to lower than anticipated income partly offset by a projected underspend in staff costs.

+6.10 Capital Financing Costs / IORB (£409,000 underspend)

+The above underspend reflects a projected saving in capital financing costs.

+6.11 Miscellaneous Income (£1,500,000 additional income)

+Relates to a potential one-off gain re Dundee City Developments.